Technological applications of superconductivity: HTS-based systems

-Voerde aluminium plant

-An aluminium plant in Voerde, Germany plans to use superconductors for cables carrying 200 kA, citing lower volume and material demand as advantages.

 Magnesium diboride

 Magnesium diboride is a much cheaper superconductor than either BSCCO or YBCO in terms of cost per current-carrying capacity per length (cost/(kA*m)), in the same ballpark as LTS, and on this basis many manufactured wires are already cheaper than copper.
 Furthermore, MgB2 superconducts at temperatures higher than LTS (its critical temperature is 39 K, compared with less than 10 K for NbTi and 18.3 K for Nb3Sn), introducing the possibility of using it at 10-20 K in cryogen-free magnets or perhaps eventually in liquid hydrogen.
 However MgB2 is limited in the magnetic field it can tolerate at these higher temperatures, so further research is required to demonstrate its competitiveness in higher field applications.

 Trapped field magnets

 Exposing superconducting materials to a brief magnetic field can trap the field for use in machines such as generators.
 In some applications they could replace traditional permanent magnets.